bright/new-www/content/blog/retrieval-augmented-generation-rag-in-machine-learning-explained.md

 If we asked the learning model about this story, the model could not answer it.
 This is how it would look:

 <div className="image">![](../../static/images/rag2.png "")</div>

+In such a situation, **Retrieval Augmented Generation (RAG) comes to the rescue.** We can simply expand the knowledge of the machine learning model by adding contextual information to the prompt.

+In theory, it would look as follows: